Types of Bathroom Tiles (12 Stylish Options)

 Glass Tile

 A fashionable and unique way to make your bathroom stand out is to use glass tile on the floor.
 These can be stained in different colors and tones, and the tiles can be shaped to add extra one-of-a-kind touches to the design.
-Glass tiles are also recommended for adding depth to the design as well.
+Glass tiles are also recommended for adding depth to the design.

 The biggest draw to glass tile is how gorgeous it is.
-Not only that, it can be manipulated in so many ways that you can find a style that fits almost any design you can dream up.
+It can also be manipulated in so many ways that you can find a style that fits almost any design you can dream up.
+Glass also doesn’t absorb water well, so you don’t have to worry about water destroying its appearance.
+While it can be slippery, using smaller glass tiles reduces the risk this poses.

 Wood Tile